William H. King: Life

 Though a Democrat, King was somewhat independent of the popular Democratic president Franklin Delano Roosevelt; he was re-elected in 1934 on the strength of support for Roosevelt's New Deal, but he opposed the proposal to expand the Supreme Court as well as FDR's candidacy for an unprecedented third presidential term.
 When he ran for re-election in 1940, he lost the Democratic nomination to Congressman Abe Murdock, a "100% New Dealer" who strongly supported Roosevelt.

 He served as the President pro tempore of the Senate from 1940 to 1941 during the 76th Congress.

 King remained in Washington, D.C., where he practiced law until April 1947.
 He returned to Utah and died there in 1949.
 He was buried at Salt Lake City Cemetery.

 King was married twice, first to Louisa Ann "Annie" Lyman, to whom he wed in 1889, and remained with her to her death on April 16, 1906.
 He was then married to Vera B. Sjodahl, a daughter of Janne M. Sjödahl, from 1912 to his own death in 1949.
 One of his sons by Vera, David S. King, served three terms in the U.S. House of Representatives and was a United States Ambassador to both the Malagasy Republic and Mauritius.
-One of his granddaughters, Jody Olsen, has served as Director of the Peace Corps since 2018.
-His paternal first cousin, Culbert Olson, was a Governor of California.
+One of his granddaughters, Jody Olsen, served as Director of the Peace Corps.
+His paternal first cousin, Culbert Olson, also served as governor of California.

 King was a direct descendant of Edmund Rice, his family's English immigrant ancestor to Massachusetts Bay Colony, as follows: